Yxggla/Yxggla/README.md

 - 👋 Hi, I’m @Yxggla
 - 👀 I’m interested in Mac and LOL ~~
-- 🌱 I’m currently learning React and AIDM
+- 🌱 I’m currently learning AIDM
 - 📫 How to reach me wechat in china Yxggpoqo

 <!---